MICHIGAN CHARITABLE REMAINDER TRUST

 However, if done correctly, they can be a very effective tool in preserving your assets for further generations.

-Future updates:
+More updates:

 JPMorgan resigns as Corporate Trustee

-October 13th 2009
+October 2009

 The following complaint was send to the trustees:

-Unauthorized Trading in the JPMorgan managed trust
+Unauthorized Trading in the JPMorgan Managed Trust

 TRUST LITIGATION IN 2009

-JPMorgan’s questionable Trustee Duties
+"JPMorgan’s questionable Trustee Duties"

 by Mary

-The bank JP Morgan was to be assigned by my deceased husband’s attorney to be the Trustee of the estate, which after my death will also benefit various charities.
+The bank JP Morgan Chase was to be assigned by my deceased husband’s attorney to be the Trustee of the estate, which after my death will also benefit various charities.
 As known by law, the powers and duties of Trustees should be performed in a reasonable and prudent manner on behalf of the beneficiaries.

-It is my belief that the bank who made a commitment to be the trustee of this estate did not act in the trust's best interest.
+"It is my belief, that JP Morgan Private Client Services who made a commitment to be the trustee of this estate did not act in the trust's best interest.
 With respect due to the transaction activities in the account, I belief they were reckless and incompetent and resulted in a large account balance reduction as they were improperly diversified and of high risk nature.
-This includes and is not limited to high-risk investments.
+This includes and is not limited to high-risk investments."

 As of Sept.
-31. 2009 the trust assets are $ 5,579,602.50 with a cash position of $ 3,303,084.28 or 59.2 %.The total trust income for September was $ 3,522.91 or 0.63 %.
+31. 2009 the trust assets are $ 5,579,602.50 with a cash position of $ 3,303,084.28 or 59.2 %.The total trust income for September was only $ 3,522.91 or 0.63 %.

 Who benefits from this cash position sitting in Money Market accounts?

-Furthermore, JP Morgan managed to dispose of investments during September of 2009 resulting in a loss of $ 131,103.12, thus confirming their strategies were unsuitable for the trust I disagree with Exxon Mobil being an unsuitable investment.
+$ 131,103.12, thus confirming their strategies were unsuitable for the trust.
+I disagree with Exxon Mobil being an unsuitable investment.

 In short, JP Morgan refused to diversify based on researched and reliable market strategies, rather the tactics they used only benefited their own organizational financial gain.

-My husband would have never approved this type of legal language.
 The trust was to be set up conservatively to benefit me a life time and then have enough funds left to help important charities.
 Based on many conversations with my husband prior to his death, his intentions were not reflected in this trust document.
 It was signed while he was in the Intensive Care unit at a local hospital.
 His memory was drifting and he had episodes of confusion, indicating a complete mental status change.
 Based on my conversation and that of other family members, with his condition change he was unable to respond as usual.
 He certainly was incompetent to understand the consequences of signing such a complex legal document and this trust should have been declared invalid.

-JPMorgan’s third quarter profits soared sevenfold to 3.6 billion JPMorgan 3rd-quarter profit soars; shares jump - Forbes.com
+JPMorgan’s third quarter profits soared sevenfold to 3.6 billion

 INVESTMENT POLICY – JPMorgan’s Investment Philosophy and INTERROGATORIES